tildearrow/furnace/doc/2-interface/menu-bar.md

 - **export (text)**: exports the command stream as a text file. only useful for analysis, really.

 # edit

+- **...**: does nothing except prevent accidental clicks on later menu items.

 - **undo**: reverts the last action.
 - **redo**: repeats what you undid previously.